What is Anti Aging? 10 Aging drivers and how to address them

 - Metabolism slows down, which leads to gaining body fat

-- All of these factors compound on top of each other and lead to degenerative diseases and death
+- All of these factors compound on top of each other and lead to degenerative health challenges and death

 What does it mean to slow down and reversing aging